Series Editor: Shawn E. Klein, Ph.D. (email@example.com // firstname.lastname@example.org )

 - Jack Bowen, MA (Author & Blogger, Santa Clara University Institute for Sports Law and Ethics)

 - Chad Carlson, Ph.D.
-(Assistant Professor of Kinesiology, Hope College)
+(Associate Professor of Kinesiology, Hope College)

 - Colleen English, Ph.D.
-(Assistant Professor of Kinesiology, Penn State Berks)
+(Associate Professor of Kinesiology, Penn State Berks)

 - Michael Perry, Ph.D.
-(Associate Professor of English, Rockford University);
+(Provost & Vice President for Academic Affairs, Rockford University);

 - Emily Ryall, Ph.D.
-(Senior Lecturer in Philosophy, University of Gloucestershire)
+(Reader in Applied Philosophy, University of Gloucestershire)

 The series publishes both monographs and edited volumes.
 The “philosophy of sport” should be construed broadly to include many different methodological approaches, historical traditions, and academic disciplines.
 I am especially interested in proposals from scholars new to the discipline of philosophy of sport (either because they are from a discipline other than philosophy or they are philosophers new to the study of sport).
 Click here for proposal guidelines.